-The archaeological survey, which was conducted on March 2, 2020, was completed to determine if cultural resources exist within the property.
-The survey of the property did not result in the identification of any cultural resources.
-As a part of this study, a copy of this report will be submitted to the Eastern Information Center (EIC) at the University of California at Riverside (UCR).
-Qualifications of key BFSA staff involved in the preparation of this report can be found within Appendix A. All investigations conducted by BFSA related to this project conformed to California Environmental Quality Act (CEQA) and City of Perris environmental guidelines, including the PVCC Specific Plan Final Environmental Impact Report (FEIR).
+The archaeological survey was conducted on April 19, 2021 to determine if cultural resources exist within the subject property.
+The survey did not identify any cultural resources within the project.
+As part of this study, a copy of this report will be submitted to the Eastern Information Center (EIC) at the University of California at Riverside (UCR).
+All investigations conducted by BFSA related to this project conformed to California Environmental Quality Act (CEQA) and City of Perris environmental guidelines, including the PVCC Specific Plan Final Environmental Impact Report (FEIR).